Poloniex Futures is a cryptocurrency futures trading platform that offers trading services for perpetual futures contracts.

 To close a position, you can click “Limit/Market” directly in the position area.

-1) Close with Market Order: Enter the position size you plan to close, click “Confirm” and your positions will be closed at the current market price.
+Close with Market Order: Enter the position size you plan to close, click “Confirm” and your position will be closed at the current market price.

-2) Close with Limit Order: Enter the position size and the price you plan to close and click “Confirm” to close your positions.
+Close with Limit Order: Enter the position size and the price you plan to close at, and click “Confirm” to close your position.